-IPEC-Americas is a U.S. trade association whose members include finished drug manufacturers as well as excipient producers, distributors, and both companies and individuals that supply other specialized services to industry segments.
+IPEC-Americas is a U.S. trade association whose members include excipient producers, distributors, and finished drug manufacturers, as well as companies and individuals that supply other specialized services to industry segments.
 Over 80 U.S. companies are IPEC-Americas members.
 IPEC-Americas brings together diverse stakeholders that share a common objective: Safe and effective production and use of excipients.

 What We Do

-IPEC-Americas is the only worldwide pharmaceutical industry organization that has embraced harmonization of drug approval and pharmacopoeial standards for excipients as part of its mission.
-Also, at the present, IPEC-Americas is the only U.S. trade association actively working to bring about the free flow of safe, useful excipients to ensure safe and effective finished RX and OTC drug dosage forms in the international marketplace.
+IPEC-Americas is a worldwide pharmaceutical industry organization that has embraced harmonization of drug approval and pharmacopoeial standards for excipients as part of its mission.
+Also, at the present, IPEC-Americas is the only U.S. trade association actively working to bring about the free flow of safe, useful excipients to ensure safe and effective finished Rx, Gx and OTC drug dosage forms in the international marketplace.

 IPEC-Americas has dedicated itself and its resources to bring about the needed changes by working closely with the FDA, its counterparts in the ICH process, and through the Pharmacopeial Discussion Group.

 Unlike PhRMA, AAM (formerly known as GPhA), CHPA, and other U.S. industry associations whose primary focus is on the action of finished drugs and pharmacologically active ingredients and whose principal members are manufacturers and marketers of final pharmaceutical dosage forms, IPEC-Americas members also include firms that make bulk excipients that go into a finished drug product.